Radiological features of injuries caused by contact explosions of various grenade types: an experimental study

 Affiliations:

-- Main State Center for Forensic and Forensic Expertise, Moscow
+- Chief State Center for Forensic Medicine and Forensic Expertise 111

 - Section: Original study articles